(Featured Recipe: Thin Mini Chewy Chocolate Oatmeal Cookies)

 Making delightful desserts with your children and serving them up in a creative way can be a fun and entertaining activity, especially around the holidays.
 My mother inspired me throughout my childhood with all the amazing meals and desserts she would make, and she would have me work right alongside her even though I was incredibly messy.
 I’m certain she probably wanted to chase me out of the kitchen a few times.
 There are so many special memories that can be created in the kitchen.

 For this holiday season, you’ll want to try the Thin Mini Chewy Chocolate Oatmeal Cookies that also can be made into Chewy Oatmeal Cookie Pops.
-The cookies are so moist and chewy that they easily can be rolled into round truffle-like balls for cookie pops.
+The cookies are so moist and chewy that they can be easily rolled into round truffle-like balls for cookie pops.

 A fun way to serve the cookies and cookie pops (or even cookie truffle balls without the lollipop sticks) is to place them in holiday goblets, large mugs, or bowls.
 You also can display a beautiful holiday dessert platter using a variety of cookies and other additions like fruits and nuts.
 Be creative and have fun with your children as you spread lots of cookie cheer together!